 What’s the big reason people say they can’t go on a Disneyland vacation, even if they really want to?
 While there’s plenty of good reasons – such as time off of work, kids aren’t the ‘right’ ages, etc. – the biggest reason I hear often is the cost.
 Yes, it can be an expensive trip, but you can really bring down the price by following some of these great tips for doing Disneyland on a Budget!

-Plan ahead and grab some Disney items from the Dollar Store or Walmart before you go, and you can save a LOT of money!
+Plan ahead and grab some Disney items from amazon before you go, and you can save a LOT of money!
 Don’t forget light-up toys for when it gets dark, otherwise the kids will be begging you for things from the glowing carts.
 You can also nab some cheaper t-shirts instead of paying top dollar inside the parks.
 A few of our faves…

 Look for deals on your tickets – sometimes it works best to combine this with lodging.
 Also look at the number of days – they’re cheaper ‘per day’ if you buy multiple, so make sure you plan well so you buy enough, but not TOO many.

 I’ve always wished I could splurge and stay at one of the Disneyland hotels – but our budget just laughs and me and say ‘yeah right’!
 There’s plenty of affordable and quality hotels within walking distance to save on transportation.
-Also keep in mind if they offer breakfast or charge for parking.
+You can find really good deals using HotelsClick!